Skip to content

 get_by_type()

-Get call counts grouped by type.
+Get usage statistics grouped by MCP primitive type.

-counts = await stat.get_by_type()
+data = await stat.get_by_type()

 close()